lindavin/MIST-Backend-2.0/queries.md

 	* 'Featured' retrieves the rows where featured entry is set to 1.
 	* 'Random' returns an array of 'n' random rows.
 * In index.js, the query is identical to the getFeatureImages function in gallery.js

+## challenges feature
+* This relies soley on the challenges and challengecategories tables.
+* We only need to look at two files: api.js and challenge.js.

 ## images table
 *